 the right moments, causing your heart to race and adrenaline to begin pumping.
 This is one of the most intense songs of the

 entire record, just from the feeling being conveyed.

-much needed after the previous song, as your heart is dangerously close to bursting out of your chest, at this point.
-It serves
+very much needed after the previous song, as your heart is dangerously close to bursting out of your chest, at this point.

 The album reaches its conclusion with "Reduced To Ashes".
 Slower, doom-filled riffs

 begin this dismal song.
 After a funereal build-up, the speed increases.
 This one features a decent amount of tempo changes,

 as well as interesting riffs and lyrics that tell the tale of witches being burned at the stake, during medieval times.
 After